torwager/ComputationalFoundations/CompFound/_build/html/_sources/glm1.md

 More precisely, the $ SE(\hat{\beta_i}) $ is the denominator of the t-statistic that forms the basis for parametric inferences (hypothesis tests).

 The standard error is influenced by the sample size.
 With larger sample sizes, the standard error tends to decrease, which leads to more precise estimates.
+If observations are not indepdendent and errors are correlated, this will also increase the standard error of estimates, as we have less data than we think we have.

+Standard errors and degrees of freedom are used in statistical inference.

 ## Metrics of overall model fits